nanos-world/docs/docs/getting-started/tutorials-and-examples/basic-hud-react.md

 ![](/img/docs/tutorials/react-04.webp)

-After that copy all the files present in the `./build` folder of your react app (except the `asset-manifets.json`) into the `/UI` folder of your NanosWorld Package.
+After that copy all the files present in the `./build` folder of your react app (except the `assets-manifest.json`) into the `/UI` folder of your nanos world Package.

-Finally, in your Package’s `Index.lua`, let’s add all the required code to spawn and update the UI :
+Finally, in your Package’s `Index.lua`, let’s add all the required code to spawn and update the UI:

 ```lua title="Client/Index.lua"
 -- Spawns a WebUI with the HTML file you just created